osercinoglu/grinn/README.md

 All of the options that can be specified via the terminal can also be specified via the GUI.

 Via terminal: **python3 getresinten/getResIntEn.py <options>**

 type `python3 getresinten/getResIntEn.py --help` to see the full list of options.

 Via GUI: **python3 getresinten/getResIntEnGUI.py**

+The package includes a program to calculate residue interaction energy correlations as well: **getResIntCorr**.
+This can be used separately or used when calling **getResIntEn.py**

+Interaction energies and Interaction Energy Matrices (IEM) can be viewed with:

+`python3 getresinten/viewResults.py``

+IEM and Residue Correlation (RC) matrices can be used to construct "Protein Energy Networks" by calling:

+`python3 getresinten/getProEnNet.py``

+type `python3 getresinten/getProEnNet.py --help` to see the full list of options.

 ## TUTORIAL